tosdr/tosback-versions/Instagram/Terms of Service.md

 **Permissions You Give to Us.** As part of our agreement, you also give us permissions that we need to provide the Service.

 *   **We do not claim ownership of your content, but you grant us a license to use it.**
     Nothing is changing about your rights in your content.
 We do not claim ownership of your content that you post on or through the Service and you are free to share your content with anyone else, wherever you want.
 However, we need certain legal permissions from you (known as a “license”) to provide the Service.
-When you share, post, or upload content that is covered by intellectual property rights (like photos or videos) on or in connection with our Service, you hereby grant to us a non-exclusive, royalty-free, transferable, sub-licensable, worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content (consistent with your privacy and application settings).
+When you share, post, or upload content that is covered by intellectual property rights (like photos or videos) on or in connection with our Service, you hereby grant to us a non-exclusive, transferable, sub-licensable, worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content (consistent with your privacy and application settings) for purposes of making the Instagram Service available.
 This license will end when your content is deleted from our systems.
 You can delete content individually or all at once by deleting your account.
 To learn more about how we use information, and how to control or delete your content, review the [Data Policy](http://help.instagram.com/519522125107875) and visit the [Instagram Help Center](http://help.instagram.com/).

-*   **Permission to use your username, profile picture, and information about your relationships and actions with accounts, ads, and sponsored content.**
+*   **Use of your username, profile picture, and information about your relationships and actions with accounts, ads, and sponsored content.**
-    You give us permission to show your username, profile picture, and information about your actions (such as likes) or relationships (such as follows) next to or in connection with accounts, ads, offers, and other sponsored content that you follow or engage with that are displayed on Facebook Products, without any compensation to you.
+    Your username, profile picture, and information about your actions (such as likes) or relationships (such as follows) can be used next to or in connection with accounts, ads, offers, and other sponsored content that you follow or engage with that are displayed on Facebook Products, without any compensation to you.
 For example, we may show that you liked a sponsored post created by a brand that has paid us to display its ads on Instagram.
 As with actions on other content and follows of other accounts, actions on sponsored content and follows of sponsored accounts can be seen only by people who have permission to see that content or follow.
 We will also respect your ad settings.
 You can learn more [here](http://help.instagram.com/615366948510230) about your ad settings.

 *   **You agree that we can download and install updates to the Service on your device.**